 Remember: All walkers are responsible for their own personal safety and well being.
 If walking with a friend or in a group, you must practice appropriate social distancing and good hygiene at all times.
 Carry hand sanitiser in your bag/pack, carry a mask and highly recommended to wear a mask when catching public transport.
 If you are feeling unwell, please do not participate and if unsure, please get COVID-19 tested.
 Be COVID SAFE, download the COVID App.
 Protect yourself and others information Click Here

 How hard is the walk?

 The Summary of the 5-Day Blue Mountains Camino Training Walk below provides the distance for each route.
 Each day you have the option of 2 routes – a DIRECT or a TECHNICAL route.
-You do not have to commit to the same option each day.
+You do not have to commit to the same option each day, the choice is yours.